sourcegraph/sourcegraph-public-snapshot/doc/admin/observability/dashboards.md

 This dashboard shows the rate of growth of in-flight requests, aggregated across all instances.

-This metric gives a notion of how fast the indexed-search system is processing it`s request load`, taking into account the request arrival rate and

 In-flight search requests include both running and queued requests.

-The number of in-flight requests can serve as a proxy for the general load that webserver instances are under.
+This metric gives a notion of how quickly the indexed-search backend is working through its request load (taking into account the request arrival rate and processing time).
+A sustained high rate of growth can indicate that the indexed-search backend is saturated.

 This panel has no related alerts.